awsdocs/aws-step-functions-developer-guide/doc_source/connect-batch.md

 Supported AWS Batch APIs:

-**How the Optimized AWS Batch integration is different than the AWS Batch AWS SDK integration**
+**How the Optimized AWS Batch integration is different than the AWS BatchAWS SDK integration**
 The [Run a Job \(\.sync\)](connect-to-resource.md#connect-sync) integration pattern is available\.
 Note that there are no optimizations for the [Request Response](connect-to-resource.md#connect-default) or [Wait for a Callback with the Task Token](connect-to-resource.md#connect-wait-token) integration patterns\.